rachworsham/open_sdp_cte_toolkit/README.md

 This repository is organized in the following folder structure:

-- `code` contains the R code of the analysis (and renders the guide)
+- `code` contains the Stata code of the analysis
-- `R` contains R functions necessary to complete the analysis
 - `data` contains data necessary to complete the analysis
-- `img` contains images to format the guides
-- `includes` contains style assets to format the guides
-- `man` contains the manuals and descriptive files of the data
+- `docs` contains CTE Toolkit web guides and images

-These materials were originally authored by **YOURE NAME HERE**.
+These materials were originally authored by Chris Avery, Jon Fullerton, Brian Johnson, Adrienne Murphy, Alyssa Reinhart, and Elise Swanson.

 [OpenSDP](https://opensdp.github.io) is an online, public repository of analytic code, tools, and training intended to foster collaboration among education